DarkyDepths/BrainPulse_SolutionChallenge_2024/README.md

 ## 🪪 License

 BrainPulse is licensed under the MIT license.
-See [LICENSE.txt](LICENSE.txt) for more information.
+See LICENSE FILE for more information.